On December 22, 2017, President Trump signed a “tax reform”

 Deduction.
 But here is how the TCJA defines it:

-qualified business income means the net amount of qualified items of income,
+year, qualified business income means the net amount of qualified items of

-gain, deduction, and loss with respect to the qualified trade or business of the
+income, gain, deduction, and loss with respect to the qualified trade or

-taxpayer.
-The determination of qualified items of income, gain, deduction, and
+business of the taxpayer.
+The determination of qualified items of income, gain,

-loss takes into account these items only to the extent included or allowed in
+deduction, and loss takes into account these items only to the extent included

 Similarly, qualified business income does not include any guaranteed payment for